smemsh/ansible-role-vmiterate/README.rst

-   see http://smemsh.net/src/.ansible/group_vars/smemsh for one possible way to provide the keys using files with the name of the host and its md5 via `lookup('file')` in the playbook `files/`, or just add them manually
+   see http://smemsh.net/src/.ansible/group_vars/smemsh for one possible way to provide the keys using files with the name of the host and its md5 via `lookup('file')` in the playbook `files/`, or just add them manually as strings.  make sure to encrypt private keys (author uses `git-crypt` in source repo).

    see http://smemsh.net/src/.ansible/host_vars/ubuplex for an example per-guest hostvars